xiurongy3506/independent_study/entries/entry6.md

 #### :star: Help from John
 John was previously introduced in Entry 2, my co-worker who introduced me to Cocoapods.
 While I was not able to see him last week, I communicated with him through Slack and he was able to modify parts of my code to make it work.
 I took a look at the code he wrote and compared to the one I wrote last week.
 In order to fully understand where my mistakes were, I created another same project to test my understanding.

-The error below indicates that the app crashes due to the failure to access something.
-What's really tricky about this error is that you don't do where the failure is at specifically, so you have to look over your code to find it.
+The error below indicates that the **app crashes due to the failure to access something**.
+What's really tricky about this error is that you do not know where the failure is at specifically, so you would have to look over your code to find it.
  <p align="center">
     <img src = "https://raw.githubusercontent.com/xiurongy3506/swift_independent_study/master/img/signal.png"/>
     </p>